kibs-tech/kibs-tech.github.io/theitlady.md

 which is: Keep It Bl**dy Simple (kibs!).

 I can do most things computing and can also provide both IT support and mentoring.

-Below are popular packages I offer for sole traders and small startups.
-Take a look.
-I'd love to help get your business up and running with online promotion.
+Below are some popular packages that I offer.

+## Remote Working and Home Office Support
+If you need help with any of this send me an email

 ## Ongoing IT support
 Need someone to be your IT support 'guy'?
-Contact me
+Send me an email

 ## Basic Business Starter Package